Learn why leading HR professionals trust ekincare! Explore Now

 COVID-19 has forced organizations to re-evaluate their workplace wellness policies keeping employees' health & safety at the forefront.
 As per our recent survey on Employee Benefits, 8 in 10 organizations said they would re-evaluate their employee wellness policies post-COVID.

 actually face something like this ever.
-Also, in the last five months, the emotions themselves have gone through different cycles, in the beginning, there was anxiety and lack of information, while now people wanted to know what is happening.
+Also, in the last five months, the emotions themselves have gone through different cycles, in the beginning, there was anxiety and a lack of information, but now people wanted to know what was happening.

 From a business perspective, it has meant to continuously keep in touch with your employees because everybody is working remotely and we have to be a caring employer.

 While agreeing with the above numbers, Mr Sharad also said that employees have indeed faced motivational issues, stress at work and their personal lives have completely got intermingled which has resulted in employee well-being being floated to the top.

 According to the Assocham report on mental wellbeing, 1 in 2 employees suffer from general anxiety or depression and 20% of India's population will suffer from some form of mental concern by 2020.

 In this regard, Mr Sharad said that it is like mature psychology that one does not know what is a bad mood, what is a temperament, what is depression or when does one seek medical help or do they need to talk to somebody?